Living Out of a Backpack: My Db Backpack Review

 db journey review

-What Tamás and I like about Db is they want to create bags out of the 'materials of tomorrow' meaning that the bags are made responsibly.
-Something we should all be conscious of nowadays imo.
-In fact, this is the number one thing we look for when working with companies.
-Everything else is secondary - we don't care if it looks good, or even feels good, so long as it's responsible.
-So it's an added bonus that Db rucksacks do also look and feel good, and I will now elaborate on these:
+What my husband, Tamás, and I like about Db is that they want to create bags out of the 'materials of tomorrow' meaning that the bags are made responsibly.
+Something I personally believe we should all be conscious of nowadays.
+In fact, this is the number one thing Tam and I look for when working with companies.
+Everything else is secondary - we don't care if it looks good, or even feels good, so long as it is responsible.
+It's my top priority and that's why I've written about it first.
+It's an added bonus that Db rucksacks do also look and feel good, and I will now elaborate on these:

 Db Rucksacks: A Review